GoldandBlack - Breakdown: Purdue's win over Northwestern

 Whether Purdue has been truly tested yet by a great offensive team is debatable, but the results, regardless, have been outstanding, and they were especially so vs. Northwestern.

-The Wildcats, again, made 34 percent of their shots, and once forward Pete Nance went cold after making a pair of early threes, Northwestern had no answers offensively.
+The Wildcats, again, made 34 percent of their shots, and once forward Pete Nance (14 points) went cold after making a pair of early threes, Northwestern had no answers offensively.

 And when Nojel Eastern came off the bench — for the second game in a row — Northwestern's halfcourt offense looked especially broken, as Purdue's ball pressure picked up and threw an already rhythmless offense even further out of whack.